Ewa-Anna/Bookstore/README.md

 ## Project overview
 <div style="text-align: justify;">
-The Bookstore is a web-based application developed using Python (Django) for backend and HTML (jinja2), CSS (bootstrap), and JavaScript for frontend.
-The project combines the power of Django for backend development with HTML, CSS, and JavaScript for the frontend to create a user-friendly and feature-rich online bookstore.
+The Bookstore is a web-based application developed using Python (Django) for backend and HTML (jinja2), CSS (bootstrap), and JavaScript for frontend to create a user-friendly and feature-rich online bookstore.
 <br>
 PostgreSQL is used as the primary database to store core data, such as books, user profiles, and orders and manages critical data.
 Additionally, Redis is utilized for enhancing user experience through personalized book recommendations tailored to individual interests.
 <br>